Who does your menu speak to?

+D rive more traffic by understanding what drives the purchase decisions of each generation.
 No matter who walks through your door, the hope is that every customer will find exactly what they’re looking for.
 And while you can’t be everything to everyone, you can have a menu that satisfies the type of customer your operation appeals to.
 The question is: who is your customer and what drives them to make the decisions they do (including the choice to order from your operation)?
-Get the answers by getting to know today’s restaurant customer generation by generation.
-It all starts here with an overview of what defines each generation and what their needs and restaurant preferences look like, including a more detailed series of articles to come.
+Get the answers by getting to know today’s restaurant customer generation by generation

 Needs: